benjohnsto/ronaldsons_cemetery/README.md

 The Inhabitance of / Death / Sacred / to the memory of / Otho Hamilton Wemyss / and / Iolia [ ?]
 Mary Strembeck Wemyss

 In / Memory of / John H .
 Alcock / who died Septr 15, 1827 / i n
 the 33rd year of his age Also / Mary W . / Wife of John W .
-Alcock / who died April 27, 1849 / in the 48th year of her age Also / Bobert
+Alcock / who died April 27, 1849 / in the 48th year of her age Also / Robert
 T. Pancoast / who died Jany 13, 1852 / in the 37th year of his age.

 In / Memory of / Rachel / Wife of Joseph Innes / who died March